What is the influence of the Moon in Taurus on a woman

 Moon in Taurus and menstrual cycle

-The Moon in Taurus during your period
+The moon in Taurus during the periods

-The Moon in Taurus during the follicular phase
+Moon in Taurus during the follicular phase

 Moon in Taurus during ovulation

-The Moon in Taurus during the luteal phase
+Moon in Taurus during the luteal phase

-The Moon's FAQ in Taurus
+The FAQ of the moon in Taurus

 What is the lunar sign of Taurus?

-The influence of the moon on the other signs
+The moon's influence on other signs

 Moon in Aries Moon in Taurus Moon in Gemini